joshporter/slides/2025-leeds-university/README.md

 [System Design Primer](https://github.com/donnemartin/system-design-primer?tab=readme-ov-file#study-guide)

 ## Mob programming
-Collabaitve ways of working I reference when working at an SME (Awaze - Search Team).
+Collabaitve ways of working I reference when working at Awaze - Search Team.
 More resources to explore below:

 [Code with the Wisdom of the Crowd: Get Better Together with Mob Programming](https://pragprog.com/titles/mpmob/code-with-the-wisdom-of-the-crowd/)